 One of the most interesting facts about branding concerns L Brands and its ongoing success.
 L Brands, formerly known as Limited Brands, is one of the largest brands in the US with popular and beloved subsidiaries, like Victoria’s Secret and Bath & Body Works.

-Branding stats say the net earnings of this beloved was 3.28 billion dollars.
+Net earnings of this beloved brand were 3.28 billion dollars.
 As well as that, Target counted 1,868 stores across North America in 2019.

 15. Macy’s worldwide net sales equaled 24.6 billion dollars in 2019.

 This popular US brand seems to be doing very well worldwide, too.
 Another piece of data to support this statement is that the worldwide net income of Macy’s was 564 million dollars.
-This isn’t surprising considering the fact that just the South of the US counted 195 stores.
+This isn’t surprising because just the South of the US counted 195 stores.

 16. Brand facts: The worldwide Sears Holding Corp revenue was 16.7 billion in 2017.